Research Interests

 Overview of Research Interests

-The Centre for Hydrology contributes to the Global Institute for Water Security which coordinates a wide range of water studies and science on campus and to the NSERC CREATE training programme in Water Security.
+The Centre for Hydrology contributes to the Global Institute for Water Security which coordinates a wide range of water studies and science on campus and to the NSERC CREATE training programme in Food and Water Nexus.
 The Centre is a key contributor to the Global Water Futures Program which is the largest university-led water research program in the world.
+The Centre hosts the Global Water Futures Observatories (GWFO) secretariat and research facilities in the Canadian Rockies and Prairies.

 Current Research